 - Watch a TED Talk

-- Read a personal development book
+- Read a book on personal development

 - Do a crossword puzzle

-- Read a time management book
+- Read a book on time management

 - Listen to a podcast